swiftlang/swift-evolution/proposals/0311-task-locals.md

 ) async rethrows -> R
 ```

-The function is marked `async` because this way we are guaranteed to always have a task available to which we can bind the value to.
+The function is marked `async` because this way we are guaranteed to always have a task available, onto which we can bind the value.
 It is not possible to bind a task local value in a synchronous function in which there is no task available.
-It is possible, however, to use the `withUnsafeCurrentTask` function to bind a task-local value even when inside of an synchronous function, as long as the `withUnsafeCurrentTask` yields a task instance and not `nil`.
+It is possible, however, to use the `withUnsafeCurrentTask` function to bind a task-local value even when inside of a synchronous function, as long as the `withUnsafeCurrentTask` yields a task instance and not `nil`.
 Binding values using this pattern will be explained in the following sections.

 Task local storage can only be modified by the "current" task itself, and it is not possible for a child task to mutate a parent's task local values.